unoplatform/uno.toolkit.ui/doc/getting-started.md

 		</Application.Resources>
 	</Application>
 	```
+	> [!TIP]
-	> The styles for the new controls are found in both ToolkitResources (design-agnostic variants) and MaterialToolkitResources(Material Design variants).
+	> The styles for the new controls are found in both ToolkitResources (design-agnostic variants) and MaterialToolkitResources (Material Design variants).

-# Customization
+## Customization
 For instruction on changing the default color palette or the font family, please refer to [this guide](https://github.com/unoplatform/Uno.Themes/blob/master/doc/getting-started.md#customization).